kuannie1/SoftSysHappyHedgehogs/README.md

 able to insert the desired server logic in the standardized library methods.
 We were initially imagining something where the user could call a function to start the server, and then the server would somehow interrupt or prompt the user's application when there was new data to process.
-However, after using pthreads, we found out that it was possible to pass functions as parameters.
+However, after using `pthreads`, we found out that it was possible to store functions as variables.
 Using that, we were able to only require that the user's application pass in a function with the right inputs and outputs when starting the server.